 }

-and exit you'll switch directories to whatever you were in inside lazygit.
-To override this behaviour you can exit using shift+Q
+Then source ~/.zshrc and from now on when you call lg and exit you'll switch directories to whatever you were in inside lazygit.
+To override this behaviour you can exit using shift+Q rather than just q.

 Lazygit supports Gitflow if you have it installed.
 To understand how the Gitflow model works check out Vincent Driessen's original post explaining it.
-To view Gitflow options from within Lazygit, press i
+To view Gitflow options from within Lazygit, press i from within the branches view.

-We love your input!
-Please check out the contributing guide.
 For contributor discussion about things not better discussed here in the repo, join the discord channel

 Check out this video walking through the creation of a small feature in lazygit if you want an idea of where to get started.

-in another to view the program and its log output side by side
+Run lazygit --debug in one terminal tab and lazygit --logs in another to view the program and its log output side by side

 If you would like to support the development of lazygit, consider sponsoring me (github is matching all donations dollar-for-dollar for 12 months)

-If you want to see what I (Jesse) am up to in terms of development, follow me on twitter or check out my blog
+If you want to see what I (Jesse) am up to in terms of development, follow me on

 If you find that lazygit doesn't quite satisfy your requirements, these may be a better fit: